Survive an Oracle Audit and Take Control of Your Software Assets

 As per Oracle’s policies, if you are found to be non-compliant following your audit, you will be given 30 days to commercially resolve the non-compliance discovered.

-In our experience, organisations sometimes avoid preparing as they fear what the audit may reveal and do not want to execute a new deal of any kind, however a sound negotiation strategy and expert approach will have significant leverage in negotiations with Oracle, preparing your organisation for the future and resolving issues with Oracle.
+In our experience, organisations sometimes avoid preparing as they fear what the software license audit may reveal and do not want to execute a new deal of any kind, however a sound negotiation strategy and expert approach will have significant leverage in negotiations with Oracle, preparing your organisation for the future and resolving issues with Oracle.

-We believe it’s never too early to start preparing your organisation for an audit, but it isn’t too late either if you are currently in audit, you may have time to leverage this opportunity to not only resolve issues, but also to prepare for the future and potentially negotiate new deals going forward with Oracle.
+We believe it’s never too early to start preparing your organisation for a vendor audit, but it isn’t too late either if you are currently in audit, you may have time to leverage this opportunity to not only resolve issues, but also to prepare for the future and potentially negotiate new deals going forward with Oracle.

 - Misunderstanding Oracle’s VMware policy